Skip to Content

 Call Yekrangi & Associates for a Consultation!

-Our Irvine green card attorneys can help you achieve your immigration goals.
-Unlike other firms, we ensure that our clients receive one-on-one services directly from Attorney Ashkan Yekrangi.
-With a commitment to the best interests of our clients and to immediate, accessible communication, Yekrangi & Associates is the firm you want on your side if you are pursuing a lawful permanent residency in Orange County, California.
-We provide one-on-one legal counsel that few firms can offer.
+Our Irvine green card attorneys can help you work toward your immigration goals.
+Unlike many firms, we provide one-on-one services directly from Attorney Ashkan Yekrangi.
+With a focus on clear communication and the best interests of each client, Yekrangi & Associates is the firm you want on your side for lawful permanent residency in Orange County, California.
+We offer personalized legal counsel that is rare among immigration law firms.

 • Please enter your first name.